 To see the latest info about Marney Schorr, LIKE her Facebook page at https://www.facebook.com/marneysarthouse/

-- Arts in Recovery at George Crane Memorial Center
+- Arts in Recovery for Youth

 - The family art therapy project at the Christian Center

 - Transforming Depression with Art

 She has served families from all walks of life and circumstances including physical and mental illness, developmental disabilities, substance abuse and traumatic brain injury.